netsterX/Test/README.md

+# puppeteer-example

-Test if [Puppeteer](https://github.com/GoogleChrome/puppeteer) is working on Glitch.
+A working example of Puppeteer on Glitch.

+Tweet @kaycebasques for discussion.